JamesArtuso/VocalDiscordBot/README.md

 ## TO-DO
 There is a lot still left to do.
 Specific todos are put in their respective files.
 However, the base program works.
 The biggest project-wide to-do is to make it work with multiple speakers.
 It is only able to listen to one speaker at a time, and I have not been able to test it with multiple speakers.
+Let me know if any dependencies are missing from the requirements.txt so I can add them.